TheHun89/OOP/README.md

 ### Concurrency
 * Java package - java.util.concurrent
-* Process – program in execution
+* **Process** – program in execution
-* Thread - Threads exist within a process — every process has at least one.
-In a Java application you start with one thread - 'main' thread
+* **Thread** - Threads exist within a process — every process has at least one; Threads share the process's resources, including memory and open files;  In a Java application you start with one thread - 'main' thread

 * Each thread is associated with an instance of the class **Thread**

+Two basic strategies for using Thread objects to create a concurrent app:
+1. To directly control thread creation and management, simply instantiate Thread each time the application needs to initiate an asynchronous task.
+2. To abstract thread management from the rest of your application, pass the application's tasks to an executor.

 An application that creates an instance of Thread must provide the code that will run in that thread.
 There are two ways to do this:
 * Implement Runnable or extend Thread